US Policy with Israel Obama Exposed

 The ad goes beyond the Israeli issue to suggest that the president is too solicitous of Muslim concerns.
 The end of the trailer shows Obama saying, “I want to make sure we end before the call to prayer,” a clip from his town hall meeting with Turkish students in Istanbul in April 2009.

 “He says a nuclear Iran is unacceptable.
 Do you believe him?” the posters read.
-Then, next to a picture of Iranian Supreme Leader Ayatollah Khomeini and President Mahmoud Ahmedinejad, it says, “Do they?”
+Then, next to a picture of Iranian Supreme Leader Ayatollah Khomeini and President Mahmoud Ahmadinejad, it says, “Do they?”

 “Obama says a nuclear Iran is unacceptable,” Pollak told The Cable today.
 “We hope he means what he says, but the recent statements from his administration, his contentious relationship with the Israeli government, and his consistent efforts to weaken congressional sanctions don’t inspire confidence.”

-The ECI board is comprised of Weekly Standard Editor Bill Kristol, Gary Bauerwho has endorsed Rick Santorum, and Rachel Abrams, the wife of former NSC official Elliott Abrams, and the author of the controversial Israel-focused blog “Bad Rachel.”
-The group is also the only Israel-focused advocacy organization to have formed a SuperPAC in the run up to the 2012 election.
+The ECI board comprises Weekly Standard Editor Bill Kristol, Gary Bauer, who has endorsed Rick Santorum, Rachel Abrams, the wife of former NSC official Elliott Abrams, and the author of the controversial Israel-focused blog “Bad Rachel.”
+The group is also the only Israel-focused advocacy organization to have formed a SuperPAC in the run-up to the 2012 election.

 Pollak also said that the video, billboards, and ads happen to refute a pre-AIPAC interview Obama gave to The Atlantic, in which Obama expressed frustration with the attacks coming from conservative lawmakers and groups like ECI that claim he is not pro-Israel.

 “Every single commitment I have made to the state of Israel and its security, I have kept,” Obama said.
-“Why is it that despite me never failing to support Israel on every single problem that they’ve had over the last three years, that there are still questions about that?”
+“Why is it that despite my never failing to support Israel on every single problem that they’ve had over the last three years, there are still questions about that?”

 “Obama said today he doesn’t understand why there are questions about his record of support for Israel,” Pollak said.
 “We think this movie will set the record straight, and remind pro-Israel Americans of the facts of this administration’s failure to stand with Israel at some critical moments.”